lhaegel/lhaegel.github.io/_pages/about.md

 My field of research is particle physics, and how the properties of fundamental constituents of matter give us indications about the laws of nature and the content of the Universe.

-I am specialised in neutrinos, the most elusive and mysterious of all the fundamental particles.
+I currently study neutrinos, the most elusive and mysterious of all the fundamental particles.
 I am a member of the [DUNE collaboration](https://www.dunescience.org/) in which we build large-scale liquid argon detectors to study neutrino oscillations.

 More details about my research are available on my [publications](https://inspirehep.net/authors/1348388).